VIVID, on the other hand, will grab it and sustain it.

-While "more of the same" squanders attention, a vivid message grabs it because novelty lights up the brain.
+VIVID messaging grabs attention because novelty lights up the brain.
 Consider two different parties – one planned, the other a surprise: same guests, same music, same brand of scotch, but because the surprise party offered unexpected hugs and kisses (and will again!) it thrills as the planned party can't.

-Surprise works its magic on content as well, because even when they're confident of learning something – from a presentation, a white paper, an article, or a video – audiences will tune out unless they feel something, too.
+Surprise works its magic on content as well, because even when they're confident of learning something – from a presentation, eBook, white paper, or video – audiences will tune out unless they feel something, too.
 Feel what?
 The rush of discovering the unexpected: a crucial trend they didn’t see coming, material facts they didn’t know, or new context for those they did.

 Weaving these revelations into what Peter Drucker called "incongruities" – stark contrasts between "what was" and"what is" or "what is" and "what should be" – produces vivid.